mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 ## MXC economy

-MXC offers a unique and specifically designed decentralized technological “Open and Free Network” to the global AI and Blockchain economy.
+MXC offers a unique and specifically designed decentralized technological “Open and Free Network” to the global AI and Blockchain economy in Web3 and Metaverse.
 Data can be shared on a mass scale whilst ensuring complete end to end privacy.
-The MXC intends to be distributed amongst data owners, data receivers and data network hosts, allowing for a facilitated cross-over from a “commodity” based token into an everyday trading currency.
+The MXC intends to be distributed amongst data owners, data receivers and data network hosts, allowing for a facilitated cross-over from a “commodity” based token into an everyday trading currency in Web3 and Metaverse.

 ### 3.1 Edge AI platform

 MXC is the first Token designed to bridge current commodity-based trading of cryptocurrency tokens and the device connected global economy.
-Utilizing the “sharing economy,” MXC uses this as an axis, allowing large businesses, SMEs and individuals to collect GPDR/CCPA-safe data from daily senarios using Edge AI.
+Utilizing the “sharing economy,” MXC uses this as an axis, allowing large businesses, SMEs and individuals to collect GPDR/CCPA-safe data from daily scenarios using Edge AI.

 MXProtocol builts an Edge AI platform that connects all the devices that equipped with hardware Neural Network capacity to analyze the data patterns, and only send the end results through MXProtocol to users.
 Thus the GDPR and CCPA are fulfilled when the privacy related patterns like human faces or paces are not pre-trained in the platform.
 No any personal or privacy data will be collected as they are ignored by the hardware Neural Networks.